 What shape are you in at the moment?
 But how do you know?

 Do you know how many senses you have?
-The usual answer is five, but in fact we have many more than that.
-It could be as many as twenty-one,.
+The usual answer is five, but in fact we have many more than that, as discussed in this BBC article.
 As well as the five we are all familiar with, we can also sense temperature, pain, and balance.
 And then there’s our kinaesthetic sense, which is our sense of body awareness.
 It tells you where in space your body is positioned.
 If I ask you to close your eyes and then touch your elbow with your other hand, you’ll be able to do it thanks to your kinaesthetic sense.

 Our kinaesthetic sense is not always reliable – it doesn’t always give us objective feedback regarding our body.
 Rather, we get used to the position we’re usually in, and this comes to register as normal.
 If you spend a lot of time slumping, for instance, it will come to feel normal.
 So if you look in the mirror you will see what is actually going on, thanks to your vision, but your kinaesthetic sense may be telling you something different.